apache/arrow/docs/source/format/Layout.rst

 of the map in each slot is computed using the first difference with the next element in the offsets array.
 (Equivalent offsets layout to ``List<T>``).
-Each slice of the child arrays delimited by the offsets array represent a set of key value pairs in the corresponding slot of the parent map array.
+Each slice of the child arrays delimited by the offsets array represent a set of key item pairs in the corresponding slot of the parent map array.

-Example Layout: ``Map<K, V>`` Array
+Example Layout: ``Map<K, I>`` Array
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Let's consider an example, the type ``Map<String, Int32>``.